SWEGroup39/GatorChatApp/API_Documentation.md

 - The API supports **PUT** to update an existing message in the messages database with a new message.
 - The API supports **GET** to retrieve messages from the messages database based on certain parameters.
 - The API supports **DELETE** to remove messages from the messages database that are no longer needed.

-- This API serves to provide an **abstraction** to the process of manually accessing the database and running MySQL commands to perform the actions listed above.

 ---

 <a id="POST_Messages"></a>